Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

 }
 ```

 I hope you understand my point as we are talking about serious and complex shit here.
-In order to have one composition which represents our program, our objects must have only one method `value()` which represents it.
+In order to have one composition which represents our program, each of our objects must have only one method `value()` which represents it.

 I understand that **EO** allows you to create classes with such `value()` methods(as far as I know it's not prohibited yet).
 But the main idea of **EO** are decorators, which are completely different thing.
 Decorators are for extending behaviour of objects, while objects with such `value()` methods are for explicit passing their representations.
 And I think the last type of objects has much more sense.